isl-org/objects-with-lighting/README.md

 ### Environment maps
 Environment maps are stored as equirectangular images.
-We use a normalized coordinate system similar to regular images.
+Similar to regular images, the u-axis points to the right and the v-axis points down following the memory order.
-The u-axis points to the right and the v-axis points down following the memory order.
+We use a normalized coordinate system.
 The coordinates $(u,v)$ of the top left corner are $(0,0)$.
 The bottom right corner is at $(1, 1)$ irrespective of the size of the environment map.
 This corresponds to the texture coordinate convention used by DirectX.